 One of the main plots involves William Shakespeare creating the story of Romeo & Juliet, making it up as he goes along.
 In fact, these characters and their basic story were written about before Shakespeare was born, and he was adapting the older tale for the stage.
 The filmmakers knew this.

 Near the end the Queen commands Wessex to pay off the wager of 50 pounds which Viola carries in a pouch.
 At that time, a British pound coin would have contained one troy pound of silver (hence its name).
-A troy pound weighs approximately 75% of a normal pound, and would therefore mean the sack she is carrying would be very heavy, much heavier than than it appears to be in the movie.
+A troy pound weighs approximately 75% of a normal pound, and would therefore mean the sack she is carrying would be very heavy, much heavier than it appears to be in the movie.

 The sound of the tambourine, played by William Shakespeare with the musicians at the dance where he meets Viola, continues after he has stopped playing.
 However, given that Will was not originally part of the music group, it is reasonable to assume that there is a second tambourinist somewhere.